 Lunch and Dinner Items:

-Grapes are my go-to for fruit because they are the least messy!
+Grapes are a good option and my go-to for fruit because they are the least messy!

-We typically will pack sandwiches as a main items.
+We typically will pack sandwiches as a main items and then a few favorite snacks.

 Be mindful not to overpack food as you’ll want to splurge a little on fun snacks and those are filling!